openego/eTraGo/README.rst

 Input data
 ==========
 The grid model data for eTraGo was created with the open source tool `eGon-data <https://github.com/openego/eGon-data.>`_.
-The resulting data will be pubished on the `OpenEnergyPlatform <https://openenergy-platform.org/.>`_.
+The resulting data is currently available in a test environment of the `OpenEnergyPlatform <https://openenergy-platform.org/.>`_ In the future, it will be pubished on the `OpenEnergyPlatform <https://openenergy-platform.org/.>`_.
-As long as the data is not published there, a local database is needed.
+As an alternative, a local database can be used.
-We published a backup of the required tables and instruction on how to use it on zenodo:
+We published scenarios as backups of the required tables and instruction on how to use it on zenodo:

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.8376714.svg